-The first two to four weeks post-transplant are critical, but protecting against infection is an ongoing concern up to a year after your transplant, longer if you develop graftHealthy blood forming stem cells used to replace a patient's diseased blood forming stem cells-versus-host disease.
+The first two to four weeks post-transplant are critical, but protecting against infection is an ongoing concern up to a year after your transplant, longer if you develop graft-versus-host disease.

 We suggest you view our webcast on infections post-transplant for a discussion of infectious complications that can occur.

 Your medical team will give you guidelines to help you prevent infections until your immune system recovers.
-The most important of these is frequent handwashing with antibacterial soap and water, or an alcohol-based hand sanitizer, especially in these circumstances:
+The most important of these is frequent, thorough handwashing with soap and water, especially in these circumstances:

 - before eating or preparing food

 - before taking medications

 - after changing diapers (if you are permitted to do so)

 - after touching plants or dirt (if you are permitted to do so)

 - after touching bodily fluids or items that might have come in contact with bodily fluids such as clothing, bedding or toilets